top of page

 From a young age, Sara has, for some reason, been passionate about writing things down.
 Her work has been published in various mediums since 2007.
 In her years with Greater New York Mensa, Sara was a driving force in the reconstruction, publishing, assembling, and disseminating of Mphasis, the local newsletter.
 She has also been published in the national Mensa Bulletin, with fiery op-eds and monthly columns accessible to Mensa's 50,000 members.

 Her thesis was an examination of the long-neglected identity of the psychoanalyst through the lens of performance art.
 It has officially made the slow transition from esoteric academic nonsense to palatable non-fiction for mental health professionals -- you can learn more about it here.
-She also has one completed novel ready to be embraced by the loving arms of a literary agent – a piece of romantic psychoanalytic fiction comparable to both Nabakov's Lolita and Yalom's Love's Executioner.
-Her ultimate goals is to become a novelist full-time.
+She also has published prose in numerous literary journals, two of which are linked below.
+Her ultimate goal is to become a novelist full-time.

 Sara is also a recovering poet, with work appearing in a collection called In My Lifetime: Enlightenment.

-In her spare time, she works in the art world as a live figure model.
-She likes long walks on the beach, short walks to the Dunkin' Donuts, and networking – so don't be afraid to drop her a line on a social media platform.
+In her spare time, she works in the art world as a live figure and commercial model.
+She likes long walks on the beach, short walks to Costco, and networking – so don't be afraid to drop her a line on a social media platform.

 Also, I was in

 The Wall Street Journal for a viral tweet.
-Seriously.
+Cut me some slack -- it means a lot in this day and age.

 IMG_8838.jpeg